 Mayo Tae

-Because the raw materials contain harmful substances, domestic cultivation was restricted after World War II, and because hemp fiber is not suitable for spinning, it fell behind on the industrialization, and is no longer in general circulation at all.
+Because the raw materials contain harmful substances, domestic cultivation was restricted after World War II, and because hemp fiber is not suitable for spinning, it was left behind in industrialization, and is no longer in general circulation at all.

-With this idea in mind, natural fabric researcher Yoshida Shinichiro, obi craftsman Hondaya's 10th generation Yamaguchi Genbei, and the Avex Group joined hands to create this brand.
+With this idea in mind, natural fabric researcher Yoshida Shinichiro, obi craftsman Hondaya's 10th generation obi craftsman Yamaguchi Genbei, and the Avex Group joined forces to create this brand.

 This product uses harmless cannabis that has no hallucinogenic effects.